derekdvleung/totblocks/README.md

 	LICENSE 				The copyright license (GPLv3) for the TotBlocks project. totblocks.scad			The source code to generate TotBlocks.
 See below for method documentation for totblocks.scad.

 	*Note that the T+ and T- notation is used here to differentiate between the two types of T modules.
 	 Strictly speaking, the T+ and T- notation corresponds to the orientation of the T modules (apices pointing up = +, down = -) rather than the modules themselves.

-Method documentation:
+#Method documentation:
 ***************************
-MODULES
+##Modules
 ***************************

 	tBlock (n = 1, apex = PLUS);

 Produces a T module of certain width and polarity.